 - Dominic & Robert, hip hop, "Scars."
 Does it get creepier than zombies?
 One word for you: clowns.
 The frenetic choreography of this piece perfectly complements the disturbing score, creating a dance that you'll remember ... in your nightmares!

 - Kayla and Kupono, contemporary, "Gravity".
 This dark but utterly riveting routine personifies the horror of addiction: both the intoxicating grace with which it tempts the addict, and the brutality with which it imprisons them.
 The choreography stands alone but - serendipidously - it's performed here by two dancers who can act, and the result is a performance so haunting that you may have trouble shaking it off afterwards.
-If you ask me, this should be mandatory viewing at rehab clinics everywhere.

 - Nick and Melody, jazz/broadway, "All That Jazz."
 This steamy routine is liquid awesome by way of Bob Fosse, poured over a glass full of Broadway.
 Bartender - bring me another one!

 - Brandon and Janette, jazz, "Ruby Blue."
 Fun, fun, fun!
 Part silent film, part Raiders of the Lost Ark, this routine made me laugh aloud even as the intricate, tongue-in-cheek choreography left me dazzled - performed brilliantly, by the way, by two of the best dancers ever to appear on the show.

 - Danny and Lacey, samba, "Hip Hip, Chin Chin."
 Steamy, sensuous, sultry, and sexy, sexy, sexy!
 No wonder those Latin countries have the reputation they do!
 To be fair, have to split the credit for this one three ways: the choreography is smoking, the song is tight, and the performers don't just land it - they nail it.